Gordon's Garden Tomb

 Eusebius, the bishop of Caesarea, Israel, who lived from 260 to 339 AD, gave a chronological account of the development of Early Christianity from the 1st century to the 4th.
 He was an eyewitness to some of the events Hadrian did and wrote down what he saw.
 Regarding the desecration of the crucifixion and tomb of Christ, Eusebius says: "The Romans brought a quantity of earth from a distance with much labor and covered the entire spot and buried it.
 Then having raised this to a moderate height, they paved it with stone."
 What he described was the raised platform Hadrian built, upon which he erected his temple to Jupiter and Venus.
 This platform had retaining walls around it, some of which can still be seen inside the Church today.
 Also, some of the stairs leading up to the temple of Hadrian can be seen today in the lower part of the church to the east.

-Eusebius goes on to say: "The monument of his most holy passions so long ago buried beneath the ground."
-Here he is describing the place of the crucifixion and tomb of Christ that were buried.
+Eusebius goes on to say, "The monument of his most holy passions so long ago buried beneath the ground."
+Here, he is describing the place where the crucifixion and tomb of Christ were buried.

 Hadrian also minted a coin depicting the temple he built upon Golgotha.